mdnmdn/asimeow/README.md

 - **roots**: List of base paths to process
   - **path**: Directory path to start exploring (supports ~ for home directory)

+- **ignore**: List of directory patterns to skip during exploration (e.g., `.git`, `node_modules`)
+  - These directories will be completely ignored during the exploration process
+  - Useful for improving performance by skipping large directories that don't need to be scanned

 - **rules**: List of rules to apply
   - **name**: Descriptive name for the rule
   - **file_match**: Glob pattern to match files or directories